JER3MIAH/flutter_toolkit/example/README.md

 # Example App

-This example demonstrates the main features of the `flutter_toolkit` package.
+This example demonstrates the main features of the `toolkit_core` package.

 ## Features Demonstrated